MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 Since a dead cell may qualify to become alive for different carbonate factories at the same time, birth priority is rotated every iteration.

-In the default configuration we emulate three species, corresponding to the Tropical, Mound and Cool water species discussed in the section on carbonate production.
+In the default configuration we emulate three species, corresponding to the factory species discussed in the section on carbonate production.
 The state of the CA determines which carbonate factory is switched on for each cell in the grid.

 ::: hide
 ``` julia